Irreversible 2-conversion set in graphs of bounded degree: Graphs with maximum degree

 \begin{lemma} Suppose that $u$ and $v$ are the only vertices of degree $2$ in $G_2$ and that $u$ and $v$ are not adjacent.
 Then the graph $G_3$ obtained from $G_2$ by adding the edge $uv$ satisfies $C_2(G_3)=C_2(G_2)$.
 In particular, every irreversible $2$-conversion set in $G_3$ is also an irreversible $2$-conversion set in $G_2$. \end{lemma}

-\begin{proof} The inequality $C_2(G_2)\ge C_2(G_3)$ is trivial.
+\begin{proof} The inequality $C_2(G_2)\ge C_2(G_3)$ follows from the fact that $G_2$ is a subgraph of $G_3$.
 For the other inequality, suppose that $S$ is an irreversible $2$-conversion set in $G_3$.
 We show that then $S$ is also an irreversible $2$-conversion set in $G_2$.
 Every component of $G_3-S$ is a tree.
 In the beginning, the vertices of $S$ are black and the other vertices are white.
 In each step, the irreversible $2$-threshold process converts all isolated vertices and all leaves of the white subgraph of $G_3$ to black vertices.
 If $w$ is an isolated vertex in $G_3-S$, $w$ has still at least two black neighbors in $G_2$, so it is converted to a black vertex in the first step.

 Let $T$ be a tree component $T$ of $G_3-S$ with at least two vertices.
 If $uv$ is an edge of $T$, the two components of $T-uv$ will still be converted to black vertices in $G_2$, with $u$ and $v$ being the last vertices to be converted.
 If $u\in T$ and $v\notin T$, then all vertices of $T$ will still be converted to black vertices, with $u$ being the last vertex to be converted. \end{proof}